talzab/talzab/README.md

-## 👋 Hey!
+## 👋 Hey, there!

-Hi, I'm Tilina, a data scientist and master's student at Carnegie Mellon University.
+I'm Tilina, a data scientist and master's student at Carnegie Mellon University.

 Explore my Github for hands-on machine learning projects! 🚀